Serial sex offender may have additional victims in Herts

 A serial paedophile jailed for 13 years today may have victims from Hertfordshire, police have said.

-Adam Aiken, 28, was sentenced after pleading guilty at Peterborough Crown Court to six serious sexual offences against children as young as eight.
+Adam Aitken, 28, was sentenced after pleading guilty at Peterborough Crown Court to six serious sexual offences against children as young as eight.

 In addition to these offences, in considering the most appropriate sentence, the judge took into account other inappropriate behaviour Aitken had demonstrated against other children.